pingcap/docs/tidb-cloud/config-s3-and-gcs-access.md

         - Under **Trusted entity type**, select **AWS account**.
         - Under **An AWS account**, select **Another AWS account**, and then paste the TiDB Cloud account ID to the **Account ID** field.
-        - Under **Options**, click **Require external ID (Best practice when a third party will assume this role)**, and then paste the TiDB Cloud External ID to the **External ID** field.
-If the role is created without "Require external ID", once the configuration is done for one TiDB cluster in a project, all TiDB clusters in that project can use the same Role ARN to access your Amazon S3 bucket.
-If the role is created with the account ID and external ID, only the corresponding TiDB cluster can access the bucket.
+        - Under **Options**, click **Require external ID** to avoid the [confused deputy problem](https://docs.aws.amazon.com/IAM/latest/UserGuide/confused-deputy.html), and then paste the TiDB Cloud External ID to the **External ID** field.
+If the role is created without "Require external ID", anyone with your S3 bucket URI and IAM role ARN might be able to access your Amazon S3 bucket.
+If the role is created with both the account ID and external ID, only TiDB clusters running in the same project and the same region can access the bucket.

     3. Click **Next** to open the policy list, choose the policy you just created, and then click **Next**.
     4. Under **Role details**, set a name for the role, and then click **Create role** in the lower-right corner.
 After the role is created, the list of roles is displayed.